opendistro/for-elasticsearch-docs/docs/ism/indices.md

 ---
 layout: default
-title: Index Settings
+title: Indices
-nav_order: 1
+nav_order: 2
 parent: Index State Management
 has_children: false
 ---

-# Index settings
+# Indices

-## Add ISM settings to indices

-The Index State Management plugin only manages indices that contain ISM settings.
-To create a new index with ISM settings and a rollover alias:
+The ISM plugin only manages indices that contain ISM settings.
+To create a new index with ISM settings and set a rollover alias:

 ```json
 PUT my-index1